camunda/camunda-docs/versioned_docs/version-8.4/components/connectors/out-of-the-box-connectors/microsoft-o365-mail.md

 Learn more about [creating, configuring, and authorizing Microsoft App](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app).

 :::note
-We do not recommend exposing your Microsoft credentials as plain text.
-Instead, use Camunda secrets.
+Use Camunda secrets to avoid exposing your Microsoft credentials as plain text.
 Refer to our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::